Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 | **Micro Avg** | 0.42 | 0.62 | **0.50** |
 | **Macro Avg** | 0.39 | 0.58 | **0.45** |

-I used the silver trained model as a baseline for the gold training run, to balance the generalizability of the model with the validity of the human annotated data.

 **Dataset Variables Used:**
 - `title` - Article headline
 - `gpt_topic` - Consolidated topic (19 categories)
 - `text_generic_frame` - List of frame labels
 - `maintext` - Full article body (from joined `newsarticles` table)

-Finally, I consolidated additional metadata provided by the Mistral model, transforming an unstructured topic classification field into 19 topic categories based on empirical similarity.
-This enabled the encoding of the 350,000+ examples into discrete topics ranging from politics, sport and environment.
+I consolidated additional metadata provided by the Mistral model, transforming an unstructured topic classification field into 19 topic categories based on empirical similarity.
+This enabled the encoding of the 350,000+ examples into discrete topics ranging from politics, sport and environment, which is key to improving model performance via domain-level training.

 ---